SS Île de France: Maiden voyage and early career

-With the contribution made by this splendid vessel, the CGT ended the year 1928 with record earnings.
+With the contribution made by this vessel, the CGT ended the year 1928 with record earnings.
 For the first time the company's receipts exceeded a billion francs, and half of this derived from the New York service, which had transported more than 90,000 passengers.
-Its popularity was such that by 1935, the ship had carried more first-class passengers than any other transatlantic liner.
+By 1935, the ship had carried more first-class passengers than any other transatlantic liner.

 The ship was popular especially among wealthy Americans.
 It quickly became the chosen ship of the youthful, the stylish, and the famous.
 But they did not choose it for its speed – it was about as fast as the Aquitania of 1914, and no larger.
 In 1936 it was immortalised in the song "A Fine Romance" performed by Fred Astaire and Ginger Rogers in the film Swing Time with the lyric "You're just as hard to land as the Île de France".

 Even though Île de France was not the fastest vessel in the world, it briefly pioneered the quickest mail system between Europe and the United States.
 In July 1928, a seaplane catapult was installed at the ship's stern for trials with two CAMS 37 flying boats that launched when the ship was within 200 miles, which decreased the mail delivery time by one day.
 This practice proved too costly, however, and in October 1930 the catapult was removed and the service discontinued.